StuartCox3107/iGrow/README.md

 ## Aim of the site

-This is a site for vegetable gardeners.
-Each gardener will have an individual profile that allows them to record information about the vegetables they have grown.
-Initially they wil record the planting details, then as the plant grows during the season, they will record notes on the growing.
+This is a site for UK vegetable gardeners.
+The site will allow anyone to post their growing experience and will allow gardeners to learn from themselves and each other .
+Initially they will record the planting details, then as the plant grows during the season, they will record notes on the growing.
 Finally they will record notes on the harvesting.
-The idea is that they will be able to have a record that allows them to learn from past mistakes and problems and become better gardeners.
-As results are very dependent on individual growing circumstances there will be no sharing of experiences with other users.
+The idea is that they will be able to have a record that allows them to learn from their and others' past mistakes and problems, and become better gardeners.
+As results are very dependent on local growing conditions the scope of the site is limited to the UK/

 [Link to live site](https://i-grow.herokuapp.com/) opens in same tab, click back if needed
 ---